nrwl/nx/docs/shared/workspace/applications-and-libraries.md

 # Applications and libraries

 A typical Nx workspace is structured into _"apps"_ and _"libs"_.
-This distinction allows us to have a more modular architecture by following a separation of concerns methodology, incentivising the organisation of our source code and logic into smaller, more focused and highly cohesive units.
+This distinction allows us to have a more modular architecture by following a separation of concerns methodology, incentivising the organization of our source code and logic into smaller, more focused and highly cohesive units.

 Nx automatically creates TypeScript path mappings in the `tsconfig.base.json` file, such that they can be easily consumed by other apps or libs.